utelecon/utelecon.github.io/en/articles/club-activity/index.md

   - **Using Notes**

-    LINE's Note allows you to post text, images, videos, etc., to the group that can be reviewed at any time.
+    LINE’s Note allows you to post text, images, videos, etc., to the group that can be reviewed at any time.
 It is possible to save the information of all members by posting profile introductions and other information in a single note.
 For details on how to create a note, please refer to the official [LINE Minna no Usage Guide](https://guide.line.me/ja/chats-calls-notifications/chats/create-notes.html) (in Japanese)

     As shown in the image below, you can list multiple questions in advance to make it easier to share profiles.